Infineon/mtb-example-pmg1-on-chip-temp-sensor-8-bit-saradc/README.md

 ## Operation

-1. Ensure that the steps listed in the [Hardware setup](#hardware-setup) section are completed.
+1. Complete the steps listed in the [Hardware setup](#hardware-setup) section.

-2. Ensure that the jumper shunt on the power selection jumper (J5) is placed at position 2-3 to enable programming mode for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits.
+2. Ensure that the jumper shunt on the power selection jumper (J5) is placed at position 2-3 to enable programming mode for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, PMG1-CY7113 EVAL_PMG1_S1_DRP, and EVAL_PMG1_S3_DUALDRP prototyping kits.
 Skip this step for EVAL_PMG1_B1_DRP kit.

 3. Connect the board to your PC using the USB cable through the KitProg3 USB connector (J1).
 This cable is used for programming the PMG1 device.